top of page

 EXEC

-Meet our 2022-2023 executive team
+Meet THE 2023-2024 executive team

 Our dream-team of passionate graduate students combine their educational backgrounds, advocacy expertise, and varied experiences with racialization on and off campus to REC's central commitment to community-building.